© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/all-our-health-about-the-framework/all-our-health-about-the-framework

-A call to action to all healthcare professionals to use their knowledge, skills and relationships, working with patients and the population to prevent illness, protect health and promote wellbeing.
+A resource for all healthcare professionals to help you use your knowledge, skills and relationships, working with patients and the population to prevent illness, protect health and promote wellbeing.

-All Our Health is an approach to maximise the impact healthcare professionals in England can have on improving health outcomes and reducing health inequalities.
+All Our Health is a resource to help healthcare professionals in England maximise the impact they can have on improving health outcomes and reducing health inequalities.